High-dimensional GARCH process segmentation with an application to Value-at-Risk: Two-stage change point detection methodology

-\subsection{Choice of threshold for DCBS algorithm}
+\subsubsection{Choice of threshold for DCBS algorithm}

-Theorem \ref{thm:dcbs} provides a range for the rate of $\pi_{d, T}$ that returns consistent estimation of multiple change-points.
-However, the theoretical range involves typically unattainable knowledge on the quantities such as $\gamma$ or $\uDel_{d, T}$ and even when such knowledge is available, finite sample performance may be affected by the choice of the multiplicative constant to the given rate.
-Instead, we propose a parametric resampling procedure that enables us to approximate the distribution of $\cT_{s, e}$ in the presence of no change-points.
-A similar approach was adopted in the bootstrap tests proposed by \cite{kokoszka2002} in the context of testing the presence of a change-point in the parameters of univariate GARCH models.
+Theorem~\ref{thm:dcbs} provides a range of the threshold $\pi_{d, T}$ that guarantees the consistency of the proposed methodology.
+However, the theoretical range involves typically unattainable knowledge on the quantities such as $\gamma$ or $\uDel_{d, T}$.
+Moreover, even when such knowledge is available, finite sample performance may be affected by the choice of the multiplicative constant to a given rate.
+Instead, we propose a parametric resampling procedure, which enables us to approximate the distribution of the DC test statistic in the absence of any change point.
+A similar approach has been widely adopted in the change point literature including \cite{kokoszka2002} in the context of testing the presence of a change point in univariate GARCH processes.

-\begin{description} \item[Bootstrap algorithm for threshold selection.] \item[Step 1:] Fit a GARCH($p$, $q$) model to each $\{r_{i, t}\}_{t=1}^T$ and estimate the $p+q+1$ GARCH parameters for all $i=1, \ldots, N$.
-As suggested in Section \ref{sec:choice}, we use $p = q = 1$ in our numerical studies.